Wikitelmex/kanban-capstone/README.md

 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/alejandro-castillo-6849131a9/)

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/Wikitelmex/kanban-capstone/issues).

 ## Show your support
 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License
 This project is [MIT](./MIT.md) licensed.